-All medical information we provide has been contributed by or reviewed for accuracy by a member of our Medical Advisory Board:
+All medical information we provide has been contributed by or reviewed for accuracy by a member of our volunteer Medical Advisory Board:

 Professor Pete Smith (MBBS, BMedSci, FRACP PhD, Allergist & Immunologist) is a leading allergist and immunologist in Australia.
 Pete commenced his medical studies at the University of Tasmania and went on to specialise in paediatrics in Adelaide, before completing his PhD in molecular immunology with Flinders University.
 He has worked as an allergy specialist at the Great Ormond Street Hospital for Children in London, and was a senior lecturer at the Institute of Child Health, University College London.
 In 2002, Pete set up Queensland Allergy Services in Southport, on the Gold Coast.
 Here he provides patients the highest level of quality medical care in the diagnosis and treatment of allergies.
 Pete is a Professor in Clinical Medicine at Griffith University and Bond University.
 He currently conducts research studies into the molecular aspects of pain in allergic conditions.
 Pete is also doing studies in genetic profiling in rhinitis and is part of an international study that is attempting to treat peanut allergy.